AraneaDev/accountant/docs/data-integrity-check.md

 By default, a `Ledger` record will be created each time a `Recordable` model is created and subsequently modified.

 ### Validation process
-In a nutshell, the method will check if the current state can be reached by going through all the recorded history, comparing the reached state to the current one.
+In a nutshell, the method will check if the current state can be reached by going through all the recorded states, comparing the reached state to the current one.

 This method also returns a `bool` value.